matt-antone/Scorer/memory-bank/progress.md

   - **Player Timers**: Completed documentation for a timestamp-based "chess-clock" style player timer system (`docs/player_timer.md`).
   - **Client-Driven Setup**: Completed a major documentation overhaul for a new interactive setup flow where players can enter names and roll for deployment from their own devices.
 - **Resume/New Game flow**: Users are prompted to resume or start a new game if a saved game is found at startup.
 All state resets and transitions are handled according to documentation.
+- The Pi App has been successfully restructured into its own directory (`pi_app/`).
+- The state server has been successfully restructured into its own directory (`state_server/`).
+- The installer script (`install.sh`) has been updated to refuse to run as root, ensure Homebrew dependencies are installed as the user, and run Alembic migrations using the correct config path (`state_server/db/alembic.ini`).
+- The Pi App launcher (`pi_app/launch_scorer.sh`) has been updated to always run from its own directory, ensuring all paths are correct.
+- The Pi App launches successfully after dependency and installer fixes.
+- The installer script now robustly handles Homebrew and Python dependencies, ffpyplayer, and Alembic migrations.
+- No immediate errors on launch.

 ## What's Left to Build